 Althea Mercado

-Growing up, she was always interested in taking care of finances, says Althea Mercado who is studying a Bachelor of Construction in Quantity Surveying and hopes to become an estimator in the construction industry when she graduates.
+Growing up, she was always interested in taking care of finances, says Althea who studied a Bachelor of Construction in Quantity Surveying.

 “Back when I was growing up in the Philippines, I took on leadership roles in my grade school classes that required organisation and even took on the role of being the class representative for my school.
 In high school, I took an accounting class, which I came to love.
 Balancing statements and the maths involved felt very therapeutic to me.